linuxfrorg/linuxfr.org/README.md

 The following instructions will help you to install the Rails part of LinuxFr.org on a debian box.

+Note: I use Ruby 1.9.2 with RVM, even if it's not packaged for debian, but these explanations are for Ruby 1.8.
+The two versions work, so you are free to choose your camp.

 1) First install the debian packages:

     # aptitude install ruby1.8 ruby1.8-dev irb1.8 libopenssl-ruby1.8